joeyWuTRKTR/solana-explorer-demo/README.md

+## Introduction
-# It's a full-stack project for simulation of a Solana explorer.
+It's a full-stack project for simulation of a Solana explorer.

+## Completed features:
+1. show block list in main page
+2. search block by slot
+3. search transaction by signature
+4. show block detail
+5. show transaction detail
+6. show transaction list in block detail

+# Architecture
-## Frontend
+### Frontend
 - Node.js => v18
 - React => ^18.3.1
 - Next.js => ^14.2.5
 - Tailwind CSS => ^3.4.6

-Next is a React framework providing multiple features like server-side rendering and dymanic routing Tailwind CSS is a utility-first CSS framework for styling.
+Next is a React framework providing multiple features like server-side rendering and dymanic routing

+Tailwind CSS is a utility-first CSS framework for styling.

-## Backend
+### Backend
 - Node.js => v18
 - Express => ^4.19.2
 - @solana/web3.js => ^1.95.1

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 @solana/web3.js is a JavaScript library for interacting with the Solana blockchain.

-## How to build
+## How to install & build
+no configuration needed, just run the following command to start the project.
 ```bash

 git clone https://github.com/joeyWuTRKTR/solana-explorer-demo.git

 docker compose up
 ```

 ## Demo